 The Exploration of the Inner & Outer Landscapes

 As an artist in the medium of photography, I have often focused on landscapes large and small because I like to be in the outdoors in beautiful and inspiring places.
 To catch a sunset, a sunrise, or the symmetry of a scene at the right moment brings a satisfaction that is hard to duplicate.
-Those images are in a number of galleries including Landscapes, Switzerland, A Day at the Beach, Theme and Variations on a Foggy Woods, Maryland's Eastern Shore and the Chesapeake Bay, and The Prairie.
+Such images are in a number of galleries including Landscapes, Switzerland, A Day at the Beach, Theme and Variations on a Foggy Woods, Maryland's Eastern Shore and the Chesapeake Bay, and The Prairie.
 It is sad but true, however, that not all landscapes are beautiful; some are rendered ugly by man's impact on our natural world.
 For an example, see my gallery Human Impact on Our Land.

 As a psychoanalyst, a focus of my life has been the exploration of the inner worlds of the men and women with whom I have been privileged to work.
 Those inner landscapes are poetic, vivid, and endlessly fascinating.
 While psychoanalysis has usually been thought of as a verbal medium and the forms used by the unconscious are closely allied to poetry, the images that are created in the mind's eye can be visually magnificent.